This page should contain a short guide on what the plugin does and a short example on how to use the plugin.

 Use the following commands to install the plugin:

-git clone https://github.com/aiidateam/aiida-diff . cd aiida-diff pip install -e . # also installs aiida, if missing (but not postgres) #pip install -e .[pre-commit,testing] # install extras for more features verdi quicksetup # better to set up a new profile verdi calculation plugins # should now show your calclulation plugins
+git clone https://github.com/aiidateam/aiida-diff . cd aiida-diff pip install -e . # also installs aiida, if missing (but not postgres) #pip install -e .[pre-commit,testing] # install extras for more features verdi quicksetup # better to set up a new profile verdi plugin list aiida.calculations # should now show your calculation plugins

 verdi code setup with the

 to set up an AiiDA code for aiida-diff.

 A quick demo of how to submit a calculation:

 verdi daemon start # make sure the daemon is running cd examples verdi run test_submit.py # submit test calculation verdi calculation list -a # check status of calculation

 If you have already set up your own aiida_diff code using

 verdi code setup, you may want to try the following command: